tyaga/sfVkontaktePlugin/README.md

 **What does plugin do?**

-It strongly simplify development of [VKontakte](http://vk.com/) [applications](http://vk.com/pages.php?act=developers) on [Symfony Framework](http://www.symfony-project.org/).
+It strongly simplifies development of [VKontakte](http://vk.com/) [applications](http://vk.com/pages.php?act=developers) on [Symfony Framework](http://www.symfony-project.org/).

 *VKontakte is [the most popular social network service](http://en.wikipedia.org/wiki/Vkontakte) in [CIS](http://en.wikipedia.org/wiki/Commonwealth_of_Independent_States).
 It has around 75 million users.*

 Plugin gives you:

-1. Php class for performing secure VKontarte api calls
+1. Php class for performing secure VKontakte api calls
 2. JS library - wrapper for installing app, making proper settings, uploading photos to VK and post to walls.
 3. Profile and friends retriever - it saves to your database profile of current user and list of his friends.

-This plugin is still in development, but the development concern generally on making it more adjustable.
+This plugin is still in development, but the development concerns generally on making it more adjustable.

 The test application for this plugin will be released soon.